tearust/nitro-build/README.md

 ./parent-client.sh
 ```

+Now, you should see the promopt again.
+This promopt is the docker container's prompt.
+That means you are inside the docker container now.

-Now, you can switch between two tmux session by press `ctrl+b n` to check logs.
+You can run provider_kvp or parent-instance-client for testing.
+You can also switch between two tmux session by press `ctrl+b n` to check logs.
 Make sure all three programs running ok.